 - Sturdy, plain white paper plates

-- Decorations: candy canes, holiday colored M&Ms, peppermints, Fruit Loops, Frosted Shredded Wheat, short pretzel rods and/or miniature pretzels, mini marshmallows, and any other items that look good to you.
-The bulk section–and your own pantry–is a good place to look for ideas and desired quantities.
+- Candy canes, holiday colored M&Ms, peppermints, Fruit Loops, Frosted Shredded Wheat, short pretzel rods and/or miniature pretzels, mini marshmallows, sugar cones, whole pecans, dried beans, dried pasta, and any other items that look good to you.
+The bulk section of the grocery store and your own pantry are good places to look for inspiration.

-- Add sugar, meringue powder and 5 tablespoons water to a mixing bowl.
+Add the sugar, meringue powder, and 5 tablespoons water to a mixing bowl.

-- If you mistakenly add a bit too much water, simply add a bit more sugar and beat again.
+If you mistakenly add too much water, simply add a bit more sugar and beat again.

 Store in plastic zip-top bags or in covered bowls.
 (For best results, press plastic wrap directly on the surface of the icing.)
 Refrigerate until ready to use.
 Bring to room temperature before using.
 The icing will keep for a week or more when sealed in an airtight container or bag.

 * If you wish to create colored icing, gel colorings, which are available at craft stores like Michael’s and online, offer the most vibrant hues.